microsoft/live-share/docs/use/vscode.md

 ## Listing participants

-A quick way to see who is in the collaboration session is to hit **Ctrl+Shift+P** and select the "Live Share: List Participants" command or simply click on the status bar item that shows the number of participants in your session.
+A quick way to see who is in the collaboration session is to hit **Ctrl+Shift+P / Cmd+Shift+P** and select the "Live Share: List Participants" command or **click** on the status bar item that shows the number of participants in your session.

 ![Screen shot showing user status bar icon](../media/vscode-user-status.png)